 As always with Paris pools, you’ll want to avoid the lunchtime and evening rush, and be sure to bring your own towel, goggles, swim cap, and shower shoes.
 It’s a good idea to check the hours online before you go and plan a recon visit to scope out the facilities and make sure you’re clear on the rules for usage, which can seem weird to non-locals (like the no-swim-trunks-allowed interdiction).

 I should mention that Anne also had another fabulous suggestion if you’re desperate to escape the city, but can’t go far.
 Why not book a room at the Trianon Palace in Versailles?
 They have an indoor pool and outdoor sun deck.
-Their summer rates are less than 200€, there’s a free shuttle to and from Paris, and their Michelin-starred Gordon Ramsay au Trianon restaurant is open until August 7th.
+Their summer rates are less than 200€, there’s a free shuttle to and from Paris, and they are home to the Michelin-starred Gordon Ramsay au Trianon restaurant.
 Not a bad option for a staycation.

 More on Anne’s other mandates for a fabulous summer in Paris next time.
 Help us beat the heat and share some of your cool ideas with us below!